-- Propose and evaluate interventions to improve fitness and physical activity levels in their communities - Apply and transfer movement concepts and strategies to new and challenging movement situations - Apply criteria to make judgments about and refine their own and others' specialised movement skills and movement performances - Work collaboratively to design and apply solutions to movement challenges
+- Propose and evaluate programs to improve fitness and physical activity levels - Apply and transfer movement concepts and strategies to new and challenging movement situations through sport - Apply criteria to make judgments about and refine their own and others' specialised movement skills and movement performances - Work collaboratively to design and apply solutions to movement challenges

-- Enhancing personal performance

-- Body systems

-- Coaching and Instruction

-- Lacrosse

-- Softball
+- Enhancing performance through fitness testing and training methods - Body systems - Above topics applied via invasion, net/wall, striking and fielding sports as well as gym exercises.

-Students will complete a range of assessment tasks during the Semester.
+- Students will complete a range of assessment tasks during the Semester.
 These may include:

 - Skills assessments

 - Fitness testing

-- Project work

-- Tests
+- Structured questions tests

-- Practical laboratory reports

 - End-of-semester examination

+- VCE Course Pathways

-This unit will provide excellent grounding for VCE Physical Education.
+- This unit will provide excellent grounding for VCE Physical Education.